JoseRivas1998/complete-web-development-introduction/003_html_basic_elements/basic_elements.md

 </p>
 ```

-Now, this is where it is very important to not only close each tag correctly, but it is also bad practice to not close tags in the same order they are opened.
+Now, this is where it is very important to not only close each tag correctly, but it is also bad practice to not close tags in the proper order by which they are opened.
 This is where browsers can sometimes not be helpful in terms of finding bad code.
 For example, the following HTML code is technically invalid, but the browser will still render it the same as before:

 ```html
 <p>